-Two out of our five investments, including our most significant property (the CTN complex in Geneva), are located in Switzerland.
+Two out of our investments, including our most significant property (the CTN complex in Geneva), are located in Switzerland.
 The Swiss economy led to a slight increase in demand in the office property market.
-In particular, Switzerland remains an attractive location for international service providers and corporate headquarters.
-There is also an ever-increasing demand for high-quality, modern spaces, which ultimately also has a positive impact on the rent level.
 However, while jobs were still being created at the beginning of 2011, the Swiss economy slowed down and consumer sentiment dimmed somewhat in the second half of 2011.
 Towards the end of 2011, the demand for office space slowed down due to announced and expected job losses.
 During 2012, as Swiss interest rates remained low, the Swiss real estate prices remained stable but at the same time there was no increase in the demand for new rental spaces and the rental market appears to be slowing down further.
+For further information, see Item 4.B.
+"Business Overview".
 Any significant adverse change in the real estate market in Switzerland, such as decline in the real estate rates or decrease in demand for the type of properties we own, will adversely affect our results of operations.